Top 10 HBCUs in the U.S. & Rankings 2026

 The university conducts a high amount of research and has federal research grants in several math and science fields.
 It also offers an aviation program that allows students to complete their FAA requirements.

-Delaware State University enrolls about 6,200 students, and of those, 68% identify as Black or African American.
+Delaware State University enrolls approximately 6,400 students, of whom 64.7% identify as Black or African American.
 The university is accredited by the Middle States Commission on Higher Education.

-U.S. News and World Report ranks Delaware State tied at #9 for best HBCUs.
+U.S. News and World Report ranks Delaware State #10 for best HBCUs.

 2. Florida Agricultural and Mechanical University

-Florida Agricultural and Mechanical University is a public, historically Black university in Tallahassee, Florida.
+Florida Agricultural and Mechanical University is a public, historically Black university in Tallahassee, FL.
 It offers associate, bachelor's, master's, and doctoral programs in person and online.

 Students can study fields such as: